Mr-Frst/SocailEarning/README.md

 ## Exit Program
 To End running session, kindly Press `CTRL+C`
 #
-## ⚠️ Disclaimer
-Avoid logging into your social media accounts while the bot is running.
-  #### Why?
-  - It may trigger security alerts or **suspicious activity flags**.
-  - Platforms can detect multiple sessions and block tasks.
-  #### Recommendation
-  - Let the bot finish before logging in manually.
-  - If you must access your account, **stop the bot first**.
-This helps keep your account safe and the bot running smoothly.
-#
 ## ⚙️ Installation Guide
   Follow the steps below to install and set up the SocialEarning Referral Booster Bot:
   #### 1. System Requirements